arnold-saigen/-DSAC_ASR_Backend/README.md

 ### Setting up ECS Fargate cluster and registering a task definition

-* Create a ECS Fargate cluster
+* Create your own cluster with a unique name with the following command:
 ```
 >> aws ecs create-cluster --cluster-name fargate-cluster
 ```